Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 A simple workflow that prevents most compliance surprises

-1. Start with Amazon policy.
+1. Start with the Amazon policy.
 Check category restrictions and listing requirements inside Seller Central.
-Focus on materials, use case, and claims you plan to make.
+Focus on materials, use cases, and claims you plan to make.

-2. Cross check local regulations.
-Amazon policy does not replace the law.
+2. Cross-check local regulations.
+Amazon's policy does not replace the law.
 Confirm government requirements for your destination market.

 3. List required documents.
 Write down the exact reports, marks, and labels you will need for your product and packaging.